-I-SGPIO1, I-SGPIO2 and S-SGPIO1 (Serial General Purpose Input/Output) headers are used to communicate with the enclosure management chip on the backplane.
+There is one Serial Link General Purpose Input/Output (S-SGPIO1) header located on the motherboard.
+SGPIO headers are used to communicate with the enclosure management chip on the back panel.
+Refer to the table below for pin definitions.

 SGPIO Header Pin Definitions

-Pin# Pin# Definition Pin# Definition
+Pin# Definition Pin# Definition

 1 NC 2 NC

-3 Ground 4 DATA Out DATA Out
+3 Ground 4 DATA Ou

-5 Load 6 Groun Ground
+5 Load Ground

 7 Clock 8 NC